uptane/deployment-considerations/key_management.md

 In the first case, where a tier-1 supplier or one of its delegatees has had one or more of its keys compromised, the supplier and its affected delegatees (if any) SHOULD revoke and replace keys.
 They SHOULD update metadata, including delegations and images, and send them to the OEM.

 The OEM SHOULD then manually update only affected vehicles that run software maintained by this supplier in order to replace metadata and images.
 This MAY be done by requiring vehicle owners to visit the nearest dealership.
-A manual update SHOULD be done because, without trusted hardware (such as TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.
-After having inspected the vehicle, the OEM SHOULD replace and update metadata and images on all ECUs so that these images are known to be safe.
+A manual update SHOULD be done because, without trusted hardware (such as a TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.
+After inspecting the vehicle, the OEM SHOULD replace and update metadata and images on all ECUs so that these images are known to be safe.

 #### OEM-managed keys

 The second case, where the OEM has had a key compromised, can be far more serious than the first case.
 An attacker in such a position may be able to execute attacks on all vehicles, depending on which keys have been compromised.
 If the keys are for the Timestamp and Snapshot roles, or the Targets or Root roles, then the OEM SHOULD use the following recovery procedure.

 First, the OEM SHOULD use the Root role to revoke and replace keys for all affected roles.
 Second, it SHOULD restore all metadata and images on the Image repository to a known good state using an offline backup.
 Third, the OEM SHOULD manually update all vehicles in order to replace metadata and images.
-A manual update SHOULD be done, because without trusted hardware (such as TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.
+A manual update SHOULD be done, because without trusted hardware (such as a TPM), it is difficult to ensure that compromised ECUs can be remotely and securely updated.

 ### ECU keys

 If ECU keys are compromised, then the OEM SHOULD manually update vehicles to replace these keys.
-This is the safest course of action because after a key compromise, an OEM cannot be sure whether it is remotely replacing keys controlled by attackers or the intended ECUs.
+This is the safest course of action, because after a key compromise, an OEM cannot be sure whether it is remotely replacing keys controlled by attackers or the intended ECUs.

 An OEM MAY use the Director repository and its inventory database to infer whether ECU keys have been compromised.
 This database is used to record vehicle version manifests that list what images an ECU has installed over time.
 Therefore, an OEM MAY check for any abnormal patterns of installation that could have been caused by an ECU key compromise.
 Note, however, that this method is not perfect, because if attackers control ECU keys, then they can also use these keys to send fraudulent ECU version reports.